Skip to main content

 • If you make an unintended change, you might not realize it because the list view hides the hierarchical impact.

-To prevent this mismatch, hierarchy-altering actions are disabled in Sorting Mode.
+To prevent this mismatch, hierarchy-altering actions are disabled in Sort & Filter Mode.

 Hierarchy-related actions (add task, reorder, change level, delete, etc.) are blocked so the flattened view cannot mask structural changes or accidental edits.